baeddavid/colors/README.md

 * Replay the order of moves live to see what the last move played was or how you lost.

 **Note**
 I built the app around the `isWin` and `checkTie` algorithms.
 Had I had the time to start over from the beginning and not be in too deep, I would have started over from the css and html in a way that I could have scaled the build up and reduced the amount of JS code needed.
-I plan on refactoring most of the JS code within the week for efficient sake.
+I plan on refactoring most of the JS code within the week for efficiency.

 ## Version